RobinOphalvens/AnsibleTestingLab/README.md

 * Travis CI
 * Docker
 * Podman
-* Vagrant with VirtualBox
+* Vagrant with VirtualBox/ libvirt (KVM/QEMU)

 Additionally, this thesis will also research the feasibility to replace Docker with an alternative like Red Hat's Podman.
-While both drivers are relatively "easy" to install (I had some installation issues with both drivers on Pop!OS), podman requires additional configuration in order to use it on a non-root account, which is in fact Podman's trademark.
+While both drivers are relatively "easy" to install (I had some installation issues with both drivers on Pop!OS), Podman requires additional configuration in order to use it on a non-root account, which is in fact Podman's biggest selling point.